Ages 2 ½ and up-

 Variations: Walk the line holding a ball, an object in each hand, a wineglass with a little water in it, a spoon with a bean, a tray with an object on it, hold a bell without ringing it, a scarf raised above the head, etc

-You can make different shaped lines, such as a line with a curve at the end, a square, a triangle, a circle, and capital letters of the alphabet.
+You can make different shaped lines, such as a meandering line, a curved line, a square, a triangle, a circle, and capital letters of the alphabet.

 Develops: balance, posture, and fluid movement.
 Helps eye and foot coordination.
 Increases perception of body in relation to environment.